Math resources Algebra

 The second ordered pair is (-1,-3).

-Graphing the system on the coordinate plane demonstrates how there are two points of intersection which means two solutions.
+Graphing the system on the coordinate plane demonstrates that there are a number of solutions and shows the two points of intersection.

 Step-by-step guide: nonlinear systems of equations